Etosha, Himba & Skeleton

 Meals: Lunch & Dinner

-Departing after breakfast, we head back to the main road to continue our journey north, en-route to Etosha National Park.
-We make a short stop for essential supplies in the small town of Otjiwarongo before continuing on to Etosha’s main camp at Okaukuejo.
+Departing after breakfast, we head back to the main road to continue our journey north toward Etosha National Park.
+We make a short stop for essential supplies in the small town of Outjo before continuing to Etosha’s main camp at Okaukuejo.

-We are introduced to the park with a short game drive between the main entrance gate, (Anderson Gate), and Okaukuejo Camp with a good chance to spot big game right from the very start.
-Etosha is huge, just over 22,000 square km and is home to 114 species of mammal, 350 species of bird, 110 species of reptile, uncountable numbers of insect and, somewhat bizarrely, one species of fish.
+We are introduced to the park with a short game drive between the main entrance gate (Anderson Gate) and Okaukuejo Camp, with a good chance to spot big game right from the very start.
+Etosha is huge, just over 22,000 square km and is home to 114 species of mammal, 350 species of bird, 110 species of reptile, countless numbers of insects and, somewhat bizarrely, one species of fish.

 After setting up our campsite, we will head out into Etosha searching for big game.
-Elephants, rhino, giraffes and the big cats are often seen in this area.
-We also look for the smaller species, several types of antelope and gazelle abound, zebra are common, and the bird life can be spectacular.
+Elephants, rhinos, giraffes and the big cats are often seen in this area.
+We also look for the smaller species; several types of antelope and gazelle abound, zebra are common, and the birdlife can be spectacular.

 All visitors must be back in camp at sunset, but the ‘game show’ doesn’t stop when the sun goes down.
-Assessable on foot and only a short walk from our campsite, Okaukuejo is justly renowned for its flood lit waterhole where we are afforded the chance to see all of Etosha’s treasures.
-Big cats, elephants, and the whole spectrum of smaller game, but in particular, this is our best chance of getting up close to a black rhino.
+Accessible on foot and only a short walk from our campsite, Okaukuejo is justly renowned for its floodlit waterhole, where we are afforded the chance to see all of Etosha’s treasures.
+Big cats, elephants and the whole spectrum of smaller game, but in particular, this is our best chance of getting up close to a black rhino.
 Namibia is the last stronghold of these critically endangered creatures, but here, at Okaukuejo, they are regular visitors.

 Accommodation: Twin share tents, shared ablution at campsite